thadi01/how-to-vim-latex-notes/README.md

 # university + latex
-This repo servers two purposes
+This repo serves two purposes

 1. To hold all my university notes
-2. Holds my latex master and preamble templates for both my and others to benifit from
+2. Holds my latex master and preamble templates for both me and others to benefit from

-Also as a heads up this is for linux systems (my commands will be using pacman since im on arch but using the appropiate command for your distro should yield the same results).
+Also as a heads up this is for Linux systems (my commands will be using pacman but using the appropriate command for your distro should yield the same results).
 I'm not sure how relevant this will be for people on Mac or Windows systems but I imagine some of the stuff is still transferable.

 ## Replicating my env
 ### Learning the tools